syshotdev/beginner-nixos-config/README.md

 export NIX_CONFIG="experimental-features = nix-command flakes"
 ```

-- Run `sudo nixos-rebuild switch --flake .#computer` to apply your system
+- Run `sudo nixos-rebuild switch --flake .#computer` to apply your system and user configurations
-  configuration.
-- Run `home-manager switch --flake .#username@computer` to apply your home
-  configuration.
-  - If you don't have home-manager installed, try `nix shell nixpkgs#home-manager`.

 ## Changing packages per-user

-Go into the users/USERNAME/default.nix and you'll find `imports`.
+Go into the users/USERNAME/COMPUTER_NAME and you'll find `imports`.
 Or for packages that you don't need to configure: `home.packages` and [add any package you want.](https://search.nixos.org)

 ## Adding modules in an organized way

-Modules are configurations to your system like a new package, configuration to a package, configuration
-to the system (like boot options), themes, etc. Since modules are *modular*, you can enable/disable them
-very easily.

-However, since they have an enable option and disable option, they take more code to include and organize.
+TODO: add an actual instructions here

-## Total hours spent: like 50 hr
+## Total hours spent: like 60 hr